-Members: John R. Murphy (Chairman), Jay D. Burchfield, Thomas T. Hendrickson, Paul R. Lederer,
+Members: Thomas T. Hendrickson (Chairman), Jay D. Burchfield, John R. Murphy, Dana M. Perlman and Ronald Rashkow

-Ronald Rashkow

-Number of Meetings During 2017: Eight
+Number of Meetings during 2018: Eight

 Purpose and Functions:

 The Company's standing Audit Committee was established in accordance with Section (3)(a)(58)(A) of the Exchange Act.
 The Audit Committee is responsible for reviewing reports of the Company's financial results, audits and internal controls, including the Company's Internal Audit Department, and communicating the results of these evaluations to management.
 The Audit Committee recommends the engagement of independent auditors, confers with the external auditors regarding the adequacy of the Company's financial controls and fiscal policy in accordance with generally accepted auditing standards and directs changes to financial policies or procedures as appropriate.
 The Committee also reviews the procedure of the independent registered public accounting firm for ensuring its independence with respect to the services performed for the Company.